 Those other countries should deal with their own issues, deal with their own people, address the correct perpetrators, and pay their own bills.
 The United States should not be pinned as the world’s default paymaster to compensate for the criminal activities of other countries.
 Any particular robber is not responsible for all robberies.
 A justice claim has to equally provide justice for both the victim and the accused.
 Justice for both the potentially compensating government – and the potentially compensated group.
 This should be a justice-grounded bill and commission that in finality – exclusively addresses the historic ills of the descendants of United States Chattel Slavery and the exclusively domestic aftermaths that only American Freedmen have suffered.
 Full Stop.

 There ARE NO operating reparations commissions outside of the United States that include even the possibility of Native Black Americans being included in their justice claims.
 None.
 They make our exclusion quite clear on their websites – like CARICOM.
 The Caribbean Commission has fifteen countries organized in the Caribbean archipelago and one continental country in South America (Guyana).
 And Again – the United States is definitely not one of those countries.

 As of this writing – Jamaica’s GOVERNMENT was recently in the news petitioning reparations from the British Government.
-We took a look at various media platforms reporting this – and Native Black Americans were nowhere in there nowhere.
+We took a look at various media platforms reporting this – and American Freedmen were nowhere in there nowhere.
 And nowhere else.
 You See?
-When NAARC and N’COBRA were asked if they would petition the Jamaican Government for Native Black Americans to be included in this claim, the N’COBRA twitter person replied:
+When NAARC and N’COBRA were asked if they would petition the Jamaican Government for Foundational Black Americans to be included in this claim, the N’COBRA twitter person replied: